Home

 IMPORTANT INFORMATION AND WHO WE ARE

-This policy explains our privacy practices for materialsmarket.com (which we’ll refer to as the “website”) and associated services (together, “services”) provided by Materials Market Trading UK Limited. (referred to as “Materials Market“, “we“, “us” or “our“).
+This policy explains our privacy practices for materialsmarket.com (which we’ll refer to as the "website") and associated services (together, “services”) provided by Materials Market ltd. (referred to as "Materials Market", "we", "us" or "our").
 This policy does not apply to the practices of third parties who also collect or receive data in connection with your use of the services; such as, for example, a seller who receives your personal data when an order is placed through the website.

 The website is not intended for those under 18 years old and we do not knowingly collect data relating to minors.